Battle of Imphal: Background

+In late 1941 and early 1942, the Imperial Japanese Army overran Burma, driving the British, Indian and Chinese defenders into India and Yunnan Province in China.
+They then held their lines against a limited attempt at a counter-offensive from December 1942 to February 1943.

 In March 1943, the Japanese command in Burma had been reorganised.
 A new headquarters, Burma Area Army, was created under Lieutenant-General Masakazu Kawabe.
 One of its subordinate formations, responsible for the central part of the front facing Imphal and Assam, was the Fifteenth Army.
 Lieutenant-General Renya Mutaguchi was appointed to command this army in March 1943.
 From the moment he took command, Mutaguchi forcefully advocated an invasion of India.
 His motives for doing so are uncertain.
 He had played a major part in several Japanese victories, ever since the Marco Polo Bridge incident in 1937, and believed it was his destiny to win the decisive battle of the war for Japan.
 He may also have been goaded by the first Chindit expedition, a raid behind Japanese lines launched by the British under Orde Wingate early in 1943.
 The Allies had widely publicised the successful aspects of Wingate's expedition while concealing their losses to disease and exhaustion, possibly leading Mutaguchi and some of his staff to underestimate the difficulties they would later face.

 At the start of 1944, the war was going against the Japanese on several fronts.
 They were being driven back in the central and southwest Pacific, and their merchant ships were under attack by Allied submarines and aircraft.
 In Southeast Asia, they had held their lines over the preceding year, but the Allies were preparing several offensives from India and the Chinese province of Yunnan into Burma.
-In particular, the town of Imphal in Manipur on the frontier with Burma was built up to be a substantial Allied logistic base, with airfields, encampments and supply dumps.
-Imphal was linked to an even larger base at Dimapur in the Brahmaputra River valley by a road which wound for 100 mi through the steep and forested Naga Hills.
+In particular, the town of Imphal in Manipur on the frontier between India and Burma was built up to be a substantial Allied logistic base, with airfields, encampments and supply dumps.
+Imphal was linked to a railhead at Dimapur in the Brahmaputra Valley by a road which wound for 100 mi through the steep and forested Naga Hills.